 The biota of Los Medaños represent a transition between the northern Chihuahuan Desert and the southern Great Plains.
-These sandy soils form stabilized shrub coppice dunes interspersed with swales.
+The sandy soils form stabilized shrub coppice dunes interspersed with swales.

 Shrubs and grasses are the most prominent components of the local flora.
-The area vegetation is composed of combined Havard shin oak (shinnery oak) dune and grassland aspects that include perennial grasses (e.g., grama, dropseed, 3-awn) and shrubs (e.g., fourwing saltbush).
+The area vegetation is composed of combined shinnery oak dune and grassland aspects that include perennial grasses (e.g., grama, dropseed, 3-awn) and shrubs (e.g., fourwing saltbush).
 Honey mesquite is an invasive tree that is also noticeable in the area.
 These are typical grassland and shrub land species that dominate the flora of the area.